monadicus/snarkops/snops_book/architecture/CONTROL_PLANE.md

 #### Outcomes

-An optional descrption of expected outcomes after the execution of a timeline.
+An optional description of expected outcomes after the execution of a timeline.
 This does requires a Prometheus instance for [metrics](#metrics-and-logging) to be running.

 For some tests, such as guaranteeing a particular TPS after some events have been simulated, it is useful to objectively verify whether or not a test succeeded.